haishanh/notedown/README.md

 cd notedown
 npm install . -g

-# if you don't down to install globally you can
+# if you don't want to install globally you can
 cd notedown
 # install dependencies
 npm install